Wednesday, May 09, 2012

 Born William Robinson Jr. on February 19, 1940, at the age of 6 his Uncle gave him the nickname "Smokey Joe".
 In African American culture "smokey" is used to decscribe dark skinned black people.
 Young William was very light skinned and his Uncle told him "I'm doing this so you won't ever forget that you're black".
 In his teens "Smokey Joe" was shortened to "Smokey" and the name stuck.

 In August 1958 Smokey, who was already playing Detroit venues with his group The Matadors, met Berry Gordy Jr and co-wrote the song "Got A Job".
 The Matadors changed their name to The Miracles and recorded the song with Gordy for End Records in November 1958.
 The Miracles also recorded for Chess Records and in 1959 Robinson suggested to Gordy that he start his own label.
-This saw the birth of Tamla Records which was soon renamed Motown.
+This saw the birth of Tamla Records.

-The Miracles were amongst the first signings to the new label and in 1960 their 4th single for the new label, "Shop Around", became Motown's first number one hit on the R&B singles chart and Motown's first million-selling single when it reached number 1 on the Cash Box Pop Chart.
+The Miracles were amongst the first signings to the new label and in 1960 their 4th single for the new label, "Shop Around", became Tamla's first number one hit on the R&B singles chart and companies first million-selling single when it reached number 1 on the Cash Box Pop Chart.
 During their career The Miracles achieved 17 US Pop top 20 singles.

 "Whole Lot Of Shaking' In My Heart (Since I Met You)" wasn't written by Smokey Robinson and didn't make the US Pop top 20, it peaked at 46 and missed out on the UK chart completely.
 The song was written by Motown staff writer Frank Wilson, of "Do I Love You (Indeed I Do)" fame.